Cavalier F.C.

 Cavalier Football Club is a Jamaican professional football club based in the community of Mountain View in Kingston, which currently plays in the Jamaica Premier League.

-The team is based in Kingston, Jamaica, and their home ground is the 3,000-capacity Stadium East Field.
+The team's home ground is the 3,000-capacity Stadium East Field.

 History

-Cavalier were founded on August 1, 1962, by the late Leighton Duncan and were then also known as the Duncan Destroyers.
+Cavalier were founded on 1 August 1962, by the late Leighton Duncan and were then also known as the Duncan Destroyers.
 They won the Jamaica Premier League title 4 times (1981, 2021, 2023–24 and 2024–25) and the CONCACAF Caribbean Cup once (2024).
 The club is known for producing top quality youth teams and has won over 40 domestic titles at various levels.

 In 1971 the club hosted an invitational mid-season tournament called Torneio Triangular Kingston, inviting English club Chelsea and Brazilian club Santos.
-Cavalier faced Santos and the late legendary forward Pele on January 31, 1971 at the National Stadium in front of a sold out crowd of 30,000 spectators.
+Cavalier faced Santos and the late legendary forward Pele on 31 January 1971 at the National Stadium in front of a sold out crowd of 30,000 spectators.
 Pele was gifted the key to the city by then Mayor of Kingston Councillor Emerson Barrett prior to the start of the game.